-Otterbein University offers mini-internship/practicum opportunities to qualified students who seek a learning experience that integrates their formal academic preparation with a semester-long work experience.
-The objective of the mini-internship/practicum course is to further the student's development of a central core of values, attitudes, skills and information related to the world of work through experiences outside the classroom or campus environment.
+Otterbein University offers internship opportunities to qualified students who seek a learning experience that integrates their formal academic preparation with a semester-long work experience.
+The objective of the internship program is to further the student's development of a central core of values, attitudes, skills and information related to the world of work through experiences outside the classroom or campus environment.
 In addition to providing the students with the opportunity to add depth and relevance to the more traditional classroom work, internships enhance classroom learning by accessing the city's resources, enabling students to gain a sense of different career fields and of specific jobs within those fields, as well as allowing students to improve upon their job search, networking, and interviewing skills.

-Otterbein University's strength in this area and depth of prospective mini-internship/practicum site offerings derive from our location near Columbus, a busy capital city, and its surrounding communities.
+Otterbein University's strength in this area and depth of prospective internship site offerings derive from our location near Columbus, a busy capital city, and it's surrounding communities.
 Here, there are many opportunities for students to gain access to a wide variety of work settings; from governmental to corporational, commercial to recreational; public, private, and semi-private agencies.
 Places where personnel are qualified to supervise the student interns and programs provide varied and sequential experiences.
 Places that provide the student interns with opportunities to gain an understanding and an appreciation of the roles, duties, and responsibilities of a "sport manager".

-The Sport Management faculty consider the mini-internship/practicum to be a structured and supervised work experience which may be paid or voluntary and take place at a variety of organizations/agencies.
-The mini-internship/practicum course establishes a three-way partnership agreement between Otterbein University, an approved organization/agency, and a student (intern) whereby the latter receives training of a practical nature in his/her area of interest under the supervision and guidance of a qualified professional in some aspect of sport management.
-Supervised mini-internship/practicum experiences provide an opportunity for students to synthesize, transfer and apply learning gained through previous study and practice to all phases of the organization's/agency's operation.
+The Sport Management faculty consider an internship to be a structured and supervised capstone work experience which may be paid or voluntary and take place at a variety of organizations/agencies.
+The internship program establishes a three-way partnership agreement between Otterbein University, an approved organization/agency, and a student (intern) whereby the latter receives training of a practical nature in his/her area of interest under the supervision and guidance of a qualified professional in some aspect of sport management.
+Supervised internship experiences provide an opportunity for students to synthesize, transfer and apply learning gained through previous study and practice to all phases of the organization's/agency's operation.
 Most internship students gain opportunities for experience in the areas of leadership, administration, program development, facility operations, event management, sales and marketing, public relations, media relations, fan development, etc.

-A mini-internship (or career exploration option for SMGT 2900-Practicum), is a graduation requirement for the Department of Health and Sport Sciences' Sport Management major.
-SMGT 3900-Independent Study/Mini-Internship, is an elective course.
+An internship is a graduation requirement for the Department of Health and Sport Sciences' Sport Management major.
 Whether exploring a potential career or studying more deeply in a specialized academic area, Otterbein University student interns use Columbus' rich resources for their own benefit and translate their learning into course credit.

-This Mini-Internship/Practicum Manual has been developed for the Department of Health and Sport Sciences' Sport Management majors and minors, university faculty advisors, and organization/agency site directors/supervisors.
-It is intended to assist everyone in understanding the policies, procedures, roles, and expectations of a mini-internship/practicum course.
+This Internship Manual has been developed for the Department of Health and Sport Sciences' Sport Management majors, university faculty advisors, and organization/agency site directors/supervisors.
+It is intended to assist everyone in understanding the policies, procedures, roles, and expectations of an internship program.
 In order to meet Otterbein University's (not the Department of Health and Sciences) internship requirements, these guidelines mandate that student interns:

-- develop a learning contract; - have that learning contract approved by the internship faculty supervisor; - maintain contact throughout the internship with the site director/supervisor to evaluate their work progress; - produce evidence of new learning and insights gained from the internship; and - evaluate the internship experience in a well-developed report form.
+- develop a learning contract; - have that learning contract approved by the internship faculty advisor; - maintain contact throughout the internship with the site director/supervisor to evaluate their work progress; - produce evidence of new learning and insights gained from the internship; and - evaluate the internship experience in a well-developed report form.

-What is a Mini-Internship/Practicum?
+What is an Internship?